 I then combined the words I loved from both of these verses to form my new prayer for my children.
 I prayed for new “sweet apples of gold” every morning and on the way to speech therapy and I thanked God for the new “sweet apples of gold” after my children said a new word or phrase.
 I honestly love this phrase to refer to my childrens’ speech and love how it has become a part of my prayers, praying God’s own words to thank Him for the new ones my children could now say.

-After that, I became passionate about praying scripture and looking for scriptures to pray relating to topics that mattered to me and I wanted to see God move in.
+After that, I became passionate about praying Scripture and looking for verses to pray relating to topics that mattered to me and that I wanted to see God move in.

 As a special needs parent we learn to advocate for our children–with insurance companies, with doctors and specialists, with schools, with churches, and within the community.
 But one of the best ways to advocate for your child is on your knees before the throne of God.